-Officer means any person employed by the council either full or part time, on a permanent or casual or contract basis.
+Officer means any person employed by West Coast Regional Council on behalf of the council the Committee either full or part time, on a permanent or casual or contract basis.

 Pecuniary Interest includes any interest described in sections 3 and 6 of the Local Authorities (Members Interests) Act 1968.